Sessions takes aim at judges’ handling of immigration cases

 Immigration judges are employees of the Justice Department’s Executive Office for Immigration Review, giving the attorney general broad oversight powers even as they assert independence.
 Sessions, a former U.S. senator from Alabama and immigration hardliner, signaled last month that he planned to be heavily involved in setting policies aimed at reducing a court backlog of 650,000 cases and deciding cases more quickly, and Friday’s announcement was a step in that direction.

-The review of cases that had been administratively closed could add substantially to the number of 650,000 open cases in the court backlog.

-Sessions intervened Friday in the case of one immigrant, Reynaldo Castro-Tum, to launch a review that may affect every judge.
+Sessions intervened Friday in the case of Reynaldo Castro-Tum, who came to the country as a child in 2014 from Guatemala, to launch a review that may affect every judge.
 He asked what authority judges have to issue administrative closures and under what criteria, whether he should revoke that authority and whether there is another mechanism to address legitimate concerns.
 He also questioned whether judges should revisit the 350,000 cases currently closed if he decides the practice is unwarranted.

 The attorney general asked Homeland Security, Castro-Tum and outside parties to submit written responses by Feb.
 9.